Biodexa Pharmaceuticals PLC Announces Exercise of Pre-Funded Warrants & Issue of Equity

 Total Voting Rights

-ABINGDON, OXFORDSHIRE / ACCESSWIRE / April 4, 2023 / Biodexa Pharmaceuticals PLC (AIM:BDRX; Nasdaq:BDRX), a drug delivery technology company focused on improving the bio-delivery and biodistribution of medicines, announces that it has today issued to various investors 24,798,160 new ordinary shares of £0.02 each in the Company ("New Ordinary Shares"), pursuant to exercise notices in respect of 4,959,632 Pre-Funded Warrants received yesterday.
-Of these exercised Pre-Funded Warrants, 3,026,538 were net exercised on a cashless basis and 1,933,093 were exercised at US$0.0004 per Pre-Funded Warrant for gross proceeds of US$773.24.
+ABINGDON, OXFORDSHIRE / ACCESSWIRE / April 11, 2023 / Biodexa Pharmaceuticals PLC (AIM:BDRX)(Nasdaq:BDRX), a drug delivery technology company focused on improving the bio-delivery and biodistribution of medicines, announces that it has today issued to investors 11,001,255 new ordinary shares of £0.02 each in the Company ("New Ordinary Shares"), pursuant to exercise notices in respect of 2,200,251 Pre-Funded Warrants received on 6 April 2023.
+All of these exercised Pre-Funded Warrants were net exercised on a cashless basis.
 Further details are set out in the Company's circular dated 7 March 2023.

 Admission and total voting rights